wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

  - [ ]
 >The pungent odors of sweet potpourri and chemical preservatives waft from this cave.
 Carved into the walls are shelves bearing specimen jars, notebooks, and containers of herbs and alchemical reagents.
 In the middle of the cave rests a smooth stone slab covered in a rusty stain.

-- Malakar conducted horrific experiments here.
+- Malakar and other Oriq conducted horrific experiments here.
 Primarily, he worked on transferring life from one creature to another.
 - A character who spends at least 30 minutes skimming the notebooks can make a DC 15 Intelligence (Arcana) check, piecing together the nature of the Oriq’s work on a success.
 What the notebooks describe lines up with the maladies that plagued Strixhaven over the last few years.
 - Harmless samples of flesh are stored here in jars.
 However, some experiments created a few unfortunate Undead, which are described below.
 - **Box of Helping Hands**.
 This unmarked, 2-foot-by-3-foot metal box has a simple latch keeping it closed.
 The box contains a dozen crawling claws.
 If the lid is opened, the crawling claws quickly skitter out.
 A character who immediately tries to close the lid can make a DC 15 Dexterity check; if the check succeeds, 1d6 crawling claws escape before the lid shuts; the others are trapped in the box, unable to escape until it is opened again.
 - On their first turn in combat, crawling claws that escaped from the box scurry about the cave, knocking over jars of chemical supplies and creating a chemical mixture that fills the cave with noxious gas for 1 minute.
-When a creature enters the gas-filled cave for the first time on a turn or starts its turn there, that creature must make a DC 13 Constitution saving throw, taking 22 (5d8) poison damage on a failed save, or half as much damage on a successful one.
+When a creature enters the gas-filled cave for the first time on a turn or starts its turn there, that creature must make a DC 13 Constitution saving throw, taking `dice:5d8` poison damage on a failed save, or half as much damage on a successful one.
 Creatures that don’t need to breathe are immune to the gas, as are the crawling claws.
 A gust of wind spell or similar magic disperses the gas.

 `encounter: 12: Crawling Claw`

 - **Skull in a Jug**.
-Vargas Kancia was a Prismari student; he was researching elemental nodes in the badlands when he was abducted by Malakar, whose experiments transformed Vargas into a flameskull.
+Vargas Kancia was a Prismari student; he was researching elemental nodes in the Badlands when he was abducted by Malakar, whose experiments transformed Vargas into a flameskull.
 Vargas rests in an unsealed, straight-sided glass jar filled with clear goo.
 If another creature comes within 5 feet of the jug, Vargas awakens, flies out of the jug covered in goo, and erupts in emerald flames.
 Vargas is confused and enraged, attacking whichever creature awakened him.

+`encounter: 1: Flameskull`

 - A character can use an action to try to persuade Vargas to cease his attacks, doing so with a successful DC 15 Charisma (Persuasion) check.
 Once he is talked down, Vargas realizes his anger is unjustified, apologizes for his outburst, and offers to help the characters for the remainder of the adventure.
 Vargas’s priorities are to see Malakar brought to justice and to resume his studies at Strixhaven.
 - **Secret Door**.
 A character who searches the northwest wall of the cave and succeeds on a DC 15 Wisdom (Perception) check finds a door disguised to blend with the surrounding stone.
 This 5-foot-wide, 10-foot-tall stone door opens into a cramped secret chamber.
 - **Treasure**.
-The secret chamber is unlit and contains a set of alchemist’s supplies along with two potions of healing (greater) and one potion of poison.
+The secret chamber is unlit and contains a set of alchemist’s supplies along with two [[potion of healing|potions of healing]] (greater) and one [[potion of poison]].

 ###### T6.
 Mushroom Cave
  - [ ]